DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 She is somewhat tall, comparing to most girls of her age, and has slender figure.
 Together with long silver hair, her face gives off a dignified aura fitting to a model on magazine's cover.
-Kay's neighbour, 17 years old.
+Kai's neighbour, 17 years old.
 Her long sleeved shirt and skinny pants gives a boyish feeling.
 But contrary to that feeling, it only gives her more charm as a girl.

 "Let's go, walk, walk.
-Cadet, Kay!
+Cadet, Kai!
 Crawl your way until that building!"

 "In the middle of city?"

 "I'm joking of course!
 It is just..." - Jeanne pointed at his clothes

-Kay has been wearing MDA's uniform, and on his shoulder was a bag that could fit a battle rifle.
+Kai has been wearing MDA's uniform, and on his shoulder was a bag that could fit a battle rifle.
 But of course since it is middle of city, rifle was locked away in case.

 ![Jeanne](./p033.jpg)

 "Aren't you off-duty today?
-Why are you wearing such heavy equipment, Kay?"
+Why are you wearing such heavy equipment, Kai?"

 "Before our shopping I had a training on my own, after all"

 "...I know, I know.
 It was a <span title="Not sure if it is actually a right term">sarcasm</span>.
 Good grief" - Silver haired girl laughed in astonishment.

-"I guess among these who I could invite to enjoy off-duty time, you're the only one who wouldn't get fazed by it, Kay"
+"I guess among these who I could invite to enjoy off-duty time, you're the only one who wouldn't get fazed by it, Kai"

 "You hanging out with someone during off-duty time?"